python/mypy/README.md

 Note that some tests will be disabled for older python versions.

+This will run all tests, including integration and regression tests, and will type check mypy and verify that all stubs are valid.
+You can also run unit tests only, which run pretty quickly:

+    $ ./runtests.py unit-test

 You can run a subset of test suites by passing postive or negative filters:

     $ ./runtests.py lex parse -x lint -x stub

-If you want to run individual unit tests, you can run myunit directly, or pass inferior arguments via -a:
+If you want to run individual unit tests, you can run `myunit` directly, or pass inferior arguments via `-a`:

     $ scripts/myunit -m mypy.test.testlex -v '*backslash*'
     $ ./runtests.py mypy.test.testlex -a -v -a '*backslash*'